-Setting college and career goals can motivate your child to improve their academic performance.
-Use this Career Tracker to maintain a record of careers they explore.
+Setting college and career goals can motivate your students to improve their academic performance.
+Use this Career Tracker with your group to maintain a record of careers they explore.
 This can also serve as an important reminder of the active role they are taking in their future and provide them with a handy resource to revisit careers they explore.